Recent fires in our area have once again highlighted the dangers of white goods in the kitchen.

-Crews from Calvert Lane attended two separate house fires in the space of 24 hours as 2018 drew to a close.
-Both incidents involved dishwashers which had suffered electrical faults which started fires in the kitchen.
-Thankfully no-one was injured in either incident, but have demonstrated the importance of some simple tips owners can follow to minimise the risk to their family and their home.
+One of the incidents involved a dishwasher which had suffered an electrical fault which started a fire in the kitchen.
+Thankfully no-one was injured in the incident, but the near miss demonstrated the importance of some simple tips owners can follow to minimise the risk to their family and their home.

 White goods such as tumble dryers or dishwashers are a fire risk due to their high wattage, friction and motors.
-[All pics in this article are library photos]
+[Library photo]

 - Before plugging your appliances in for use, check flexible cables for damage, wear and tear, and that the plug is fastened securely to the cable.
 Don’t use the appliance unless it and its cable are in good condition.